William Joyce: In Germany

 Joyce also broadcast on and wrote scripts for the German Büro Concordia organisation, which ran several black propaganda stations, many of which pretended to broadcast illegally from within Britain.
 His role in writing the scripts increased over time, and German radio capitalised on his public persona.
 Initially an anonymous broadcaster, Joyce eventually revealed his real name to his listeners and he would occasionally be announced as, "William Joyce, otherwise known as Lord Haw-Haw".
 Urban legends soon circulated about Lord Haw-Haw, alleging that the broadcaster was well-informed about political and military events to the point of near-omniscience.
 In the summer of 1942 it was decided that he should no longer read the news and, from then on, he read only his own talks in Views on the News.

 Listening to Joyce's broadcasts was officially discouraged but was not illegal, and many Britons tuned in.
 There was a desire by civilian listeners to hear what the other side was saying, as information during wartime was strictly censored.
 At the height of his influence, in 1940, Joyce had an estimated six million regular and 18 million occasional listeners in the UK.
 The broadcasts always began with the announcer's words, "Germany calling, Germany calling, Germany calling".
 These broadcasts urged the British people to surrender and were well known for their jeering, sarcastic and menacing tone.

 The Reich Security Main Office commissioned Joyce to give lectures at the University of Berlin for SS members in the winter of 1941–42 on the topic of "British fascism and acute questions concerning the British world empire".

 Joyce recorded his final broadcast on 30 April 1945, during the Battle of Berlin.
 Rambling and audibly drunk, he chided the UK for pursuing the war beyond mere containment of Germany and repeatedly warned of the "menace" of the Soviet Union.
 He signed off with a final defiant, "Heil Hitler and farewell".
 There are conflicting accounts as to whether this last programme was actually transmitted, although a recording was found in the Apen studios.
 The next day, Radio Hamburg was seized by British forces, and on 4 May Wynford Vaughan-Thomas used it to make a mock "Germany Calling" broadcast denouncing Joyce.

 Besides broadcasting, Joyce's duties included writing propaganda for distribution among British prisoners of war, whom he tried to recruit into the British Free Corps of the Waffen-SS.
-He wrote a book Twilight Over England promoted by the German Ministry of Propaganda, which unfavourably compared the evils of Jewish-dominated capitalist Britain with the alleged wonders of Nazi Germany.
+He wrote a book, Twilight Over England, which was promoted by the German Ministry of Propaganda.
+The book unfavourably compared the evils of Jewish-dominated capitalist Britain with the alleged wonders of Nazi Germany.
 Adolf Hitler awarded Joyce the War Merit Cross (First Class) for his broadcasts, although he never met Joyce.